Kitware/CMake/Help/manual/cmake-toolchains.7.rst

   set(CMAKE_FIND_ROOT_PATH_MODE_INCLUDE ONLY)
   set(CMAKE_FIND_ROOT_PATH_MODE_PACKAGE ONLY)

+Where:

+:variable:`CMAKE_SYSTEM_NAME`
-The :variable:`CMAKE_SYSTEM_NAME` is the CMake-identifier of the target platform to build for.
+  is the CMake-identifier of the target platform to build for.
+:variable:`CMAKE_SYSTEM_PROCESSOR`

-The :variable:`CMAKE_SYSTEM_PROCESSOR` is the CMake-identifier of the target architecture to build for.
+  is the CMake-identifier of the target architecture.
+:variable:`CMAKE_SYSROOT`

-The :variable:`CMAKE_SYSROOT` is optional, and may be specified if a sysroot is available.
+  is optional, and may be specified if a sysroot is available.
+:variable:`CMAKE_STAGING_PREFIX`

-The :variable:`CMAKE_STAGING_PREFIX` is also optional.
+  is also optional.
 It may be used to specify a path on the host to install to.
   The :variable:`CMAKE_INSTALL_PREFIX` is always the runtime installation location, even when cross-compiling.
+:variable:`CMAKE_<LANG>_COMPILER`

-The :variable:`CMAKE_<LANG>_COMPILER` variables may be set to full paths, or to names of compilers to search for in standard locations.
+  variable may be set to full paths, or to names of compilers to search for in standard locations.
 For toolchains that do not support linking binaries without custom flags or scripts one may set the :variable:`CMAKE_TRY_COMPILE_TARGET_TYPE` variable to ``STATIC_LIBRARY`` to tell CMake not to try to link executables during its checks.

 CMake ``find_*`` commands will look in the sysroot, and the :variable:`CMAKE_FIND_ROOT_PATH` entries by default in all cases, as well as looking in the host system root prefix.